 Open up the browser on your phone and navigate to YouTube.com and log into your channel.

-Go to the top right and select the three vertical dots in the menu and go down and select desktop site.
-It’ll reload YouTube so it looks like it does on a desktop computer.
+Go to the top right, select the three vertical dots in the menu, and select a desktop site.
+It’ll reload YouTube, so it looks like it does on a desktop computer.

 Then all you need to do is select your avatar in the top right and then select your channel.
 It’ll bring you to your channel on YouTube.

 The steps are exactly the same as they are if you’re using a computer.
 All you need to do is find a customized channel and select that and then select branding in the top menu in the new tool.

 Go to the bottom, select video watermark, upload your image, select done, and then select the display time (entire video).
 Then all you need to do is publish it in the top right.

 Easy Step-by-Step Guide

 Follow the steps below to add a Subscribe button to your YouTube videos: